afarago/Pybricks-LEGO-Competition-Guide/tutorial/2_motors.md

 {: .task }
 > 1. Find the DriveBase `turn()` and `straight()` in the [documentation](https://docs.pybricks.com/en/latest/robotics.html){:target="_blank"}
 > 2. Connect the two motors to E and F ports
-> 3. Make the robot turn 90 degrees to the legt and to the right
+> 3. Make the robot turn 90 degrees to the left and to the right
 > 4. Make the robot move straight 10 centimeters / 100 millimeters
 > 5. Combine the above to draw a rectangle